kornysietsma/csvmerge2flare/README.md

+**ARCHIVED** this is part of my older code tools - see https://kornysietsma.github.io/polyglot-tools-docs/ for latest stuff.

 # csvmerge2flare

 A Clojure library designed to merge csv files such as those from code-maat with a flare nested json file.